 It is good practice to switch on the transmitter before the receiver and switch off the receiver before the transmitter.
 In this way, the radio receiver is never on when the transmitter is switched off and so should always be under your control.

-When the batteries are getting low, a poor signal between transmitter and receiver will result and control of the engine will become erratic.
+When the batteries are getting low a poor signal between transmitter and receiver will occur.
+This will cause control of the engine to become erratic.
 Refer to the instructions supplied with the radio control equipment.
-The receiver batteries are housed under the cab roof as described earlier.